 Girls bully too

-Seven ways Christian girls can respond to bullying.
+Seven ways Christian girls (and guys) can respond to insults, gossip and false rumours.

 Did you know that girls bully, too?
 Here's how they do it.